currencygeekel/miniproject/README.md

 # Flutter Car Rental App UI with darkmode support
 ### Flutter 2.8.1 Null Safety
 Beautiful Car Rental App UI with support for dark mode.
-## Please leave a ⭐ if you like it 💙